Giulio Cesare Brero

-Julio César Brero (also spelled Giulio Cesare; 20 December 1908 Milan – 8 December 1973 Milan) was an Italian-born Argentine composer, music educator, and lawyer.
+Giulio Cesare Brero (sometimes given in Spanish-language sources as Julio César Brero) (20 December 1908 Milan – 8 December 1973 Milan) was an Italian composer, music educator, and lawyer who was active in Italy, France, and Argentina.

 Education

 He earned his law degree from University of Milan in 1932.
-In 1935, he earned a piano teaching diploma from the Philharmonic Academy of Bologna and a diploma in composition from École Normale de Musique de Paris.
+In 1935, he earned a piano teaching diploma from the Philharmonic Academy of Bologna.
+He then pursued further studies at the Milan Conservatory where he was a pupil of Giovanni Anfossi (piano), Paolo Delachi (composition), and Giulio Cesare Paribeni (composition).
+He earned a diploma in composition from École Normale de Musique de Paris; studying in Paris with Paul Dukas and Albert Roussel.